browserengineering/book/book/scheduling.md

 The cadence of rendering
 ========================

 There's more to tasks than just implementing some JavaScript APIs.
-Once something is a `Task`, the task runner controls when it runs: now, later, at most once a second, at different rates for active and inactive pages, or according to its priority.
+Once something is a `Task`, the task runner controls when it runs: perhaps now, later, at most once a second, at different rates for active and inactive pages, or according to its priority.
 A browser could even have multiple task runners, optimized for different use cases.

 Now, it might be hard to see how the browser can prioritize which JavaScript callback to run, or why it might want to execute JavaScript